McTavishLab/extensiphy/tutorial/command_line_tutorial.md

 any_files
 ```

 Flags are used in a couple different ways.
 A flag can be used to tell the program your using that you wish to use some extra functionality (an option), such as when we told the `ls` command that we also wished to see hidden files by using the `-a` flag.
 Flags can also indicate a particular variable to a program, such as a necessary file.
-The times when a flag is used for one or the other use-case will rely on the the program's designer to explain.
+The programs manual should describe how a specific flag is used.

 ## Finding your location with pwd